CELEC-USTHB-CLUB/cyber-pink-workshop/README.md

 # Requirements

-1.Code editor Or IDE
+Code editor Or IDE And local server.
-2.A local web server
+## Setup the local server
 ### For windows users
 Download and setup XAMPP: https://www.apachefriends.org/index.html
 ### For mac os users: